AKARI-B3/akaripay/README.md

 * Completely match the branding of your organization.

 Instructions for AKARI-PAY Advanced:
-1. Upload the .html file after renaming it to have your Bitcoin Cash address.
+1. Upload the .html file in the 'advanced' folder after renaming it to have your Bitcoin Cash address.
 2. Upload the text files to the same folder, then edit the .txt files.
 Colors are specified in hex, you can use a simple tool like this: https://www.w3schools.com/colors/colors_picker.asp to pick your color scheme.
 Make sure you refresh your cache after uploading new .txt files otherwise your changes may not appear.

 If you get stuck or need any help, ask us anything in our <a href="http://webchat.freenode.net/?randomnick=1&channels=%23akari&prompt=1">Dev-Chat</a>!

+Our next goal:

+* Create several pre-made themes, all you do is you download a zipped pack of themed .txt files from a showcase and replace the ones you're currently using.

 -----